 Edge computing gets an AI boost: unlocking real-time insights and secure processing

-As Artificial Intelligence (AI) continues to advance, it has the potential to revolutionize the way we use and interact with technology.
+As Artificial Intelligence (AI) continues to advance, it has the potential to revolutionise the way we use and interact with technology.
 One area where AI is having a significant impact is in edge computing.
-Edge computing refers to the practice of processing data at or near the source, rather than sending it to a centralized data center or cloud for processing.
+Edge computing refers to the practice of processing data at or near the source, rather than sending it to a centralised data centre or cloud for processing.
 In this blog, we will explore how AI is affecting edge computing and the implications of this for businesses and consumers.

 AI and edge computing: a perfect match